Here are some of the questions I am frequently asked about my workshops:

 - Can I cancel my private lesson appointment?

-Yes, you can cancel up to two hours before the start of the lesson.
+Yes, you can cancel up to 24 hours before the start of the lesson.

 - Can I bring models to my private lesson?